Updated: April 11, 2022

 - Proactively create and maintain ads.
 Google wants you to use your monthly grant, not waste it.
 (Note that these grants are use-it-or-lose-it month to month; no piling up funds for, say, a year-end drive.)

-- Your ads must reflect your group’s ethos and mission.
+- Ensure your ads reflect your group’s ethos and mission.

 - Only show your Google Grants ads through your Google Ads account.
-They cannot come from Google AdSense or other affiliate ad links.
+They can't come from Google AdSense or other affiliate ad links.

 - Your company has a daily budget of $329 and a monthly budget of $10,000.